jeomin12/MyClean-/README.md

 # cp3407-project-v2024 template [Delete or change to your team/project name before submitting]

-This a project assignment template for CP3407.
+This is a template for CP3407.
 The following is the list of items, which are required to be completed.

 ## How to submit [You may delete this before submitting]